Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 - Check for infections that might be elevating your temperature (elevated body temperature can disturb sleep cycle)

-Tips on how to improve sleep
+Tips on how you can improve your sleep

 Here are a few tips that I learned while I was having trouble sleeping!